supuni9622/TypeScript-Practise/README.md

 3. boolean
 4. any (If we use this, this is similar to js.
 So no point of using ts)
 5. array
+6. tuple
+7. enum (Best practise to use const key word with enum to generate more optimised code by the compiler)

+# To execute the javascript code

+node dist/index.js